John Stewart, Duke of Albany: Regency of Scotland

 In Scotland Queen Margaret sought to regain the regency, but in vain.
-Young king James was kept a virtual prisoner by Albany, and queen Margaret was allowed to see her son only once between 1516 and end of Albany's regency.
+Young King James was kept a virtual prisoner by Albany, and Queen Margaret was allowed to see her son only once between 1516 and end of Albany's regency.
 Margaret started to try get a divorce from Angus, also through Albany secretly.
 When Albany returned in November 1521 Margaret now sided with him against her husband.
-He came to Edinburgh Castle, where James V was kept, and in a public ceremony the keeper gave him the keys, which he passed to Margaret, who gave them back to Albany, symbolising that government of Scotland was in his hands.
+He came to Edinburgh Castle, where James V was kept, and in a public ceremony, the keeper gave him the keys, which he passed to Margaret, who gave them back to Albany, symbolising that government of Scotland was in his hands.
 Thus Albany was able to keep an upper hand in regard to the ambitious Angus.
 The regent took the government into his own hands.
-Albany put Angus under charges of high treason in December 1521, and later sent him practically a prisoner to France.
+Albany put Angus under charges of high treason in December 1521 and later sent him practically a prisoner to France.
 Angus's representative, Gavin Douglas, complained about Albany's government to Henry VIII.

-In November 1522, Albany took an army to besiege Wark Castle defended by Sir William Lisle, but gave up after three days when the weather deteriorated.
+In November 1522, Albany took an army to besiege Wark Castle defended by Sir William Lisle but gave up after three days when the weather deteriorated.
 The English were warned of his plans by the Prioress of Coldstream and the Prioress of Eccles.
 The English commanders shared an anecdote of Albany's character, a tendency to anger which was seen as a weakness.
 When in a rage, after hearing bad news, he was known to throw his bonnet in the fire.
 This had happened several times.

 The 12-year-old James V's minority was proclaimed to end in 1524, as Queen Dowager Margaret and her supporters (such as Albany's first cousin, James Hamilton, 1st Earl of Arran) wanted to grab power.
 Albany was ousted completely by this.
+He discussed his plans and desires for Scotland in Edinburgh's Tolbooth.
+He would go to France with David Beaton, hoping that the Treaty of Rouen would be observed.
+He wanted Margaret Tudor to remain at Stirling Castle with James V and contract no further treaties with Henry VIII.
+She refused this.
+The Lords refused Albany's suggestion that his servant Grisels should be treasurer of Scotland.
+Albany left for France from Dumbarton Castle.

-In 1524 Angus returned to Scotland, and took Edinburgh in February 1525.
+Angus returned to Scotland and took Edinburgh in February 1525.
 The subsequently summoned parliament sealed, in turn also the Queen's defeat by making Angus a Lord of the Articles, included in the council of regency, and bearer of the king's crown on the opening of the session, and with Archbishop Beaton held the chief power.
 After being overthrown from the Scottish regency, Albany lived mainly in France.